Yosemite National Park History

 Go Ice Skating

-From early November through March, weather permitting, Curry Village's outdoor ice skating rink is open daily (209/372-8341).
+From early November through March, weather permitting, Half Dome Village's outdoor ice skating rink is open daily.
+For more information call: 209.372.8333.
 Where else can you practice your figure-eights with a head-on view of Half Dome?
-Sessions are held in the afternoons and evenings on weekdays and from morning until evening on weekends ($7 adults; $5 children).
+Sessions are held in the afternoons and evenings on weekdays and from morning until evening on weekends ($9.75 adults; $9.25 children).
 Ice skate rentals are available for $3-4.
 If you find yourself falling down more often than you are performing graceful pirouettes, head for the warming hut's fire pit and snack stand and treat yourself to a cup of hot chocolate.
 The skating rink has a long history in Yosemite Valley.
 It was first constructed in 1928 by the Yosemite Park and Curry Company.

 Go Cross Country, Downhill Skiing or Snowboarding